What's Actually in a Litre of Diesel

 Planned duty increases (5p/L)costs ~£77k

 The news shows oil prices and burning refineries.
 The spreadsheet shows fuel duty, refining margins, and fleet efficiency.
-The spreadsheet wins every time.
+The spreadsheet wins, even when the refineries are actually on fire.